 Pre-orders are no longer being accepted but, additional stock will be available for purchase on April 27 and April 28 while supplies last.

-2018 Spring Tree, Shrub & Plant Sale Order Form (Printable .pdf version - a clean copy to print off)
+2018 Spring Tree, Shrub & Plant Sale Order Form (Printable .pdf version - a clean copy to print off) For reference use only.

 2018 Tree Sale Description Book (Includes descriptions of species/varieties offered for sale in 2018 and what has been offered in the past few years.)

 Additional information about the Blue Water Conservation District tree sale can be found here.

 Spring 2018 Tree, Shrub and Plant Sale

 Macomb County is excited to announce the Spring 2018 Tree, Shrub and Plant Sale, a new collaboration between Green Macomb and the Blue Water Conservation District.
 The spring sale provides an opportunity for the public to purchase young trees, fruit trees, flowering shrubs, wildflower seed and other fruits and vegetables at the most reasonable prices you can find.
 Some items available at the sale are fruit, oak, maple, lilac, redwood, and dogwood bushes/trees.
 In addition to strawberry, raspberry, asparagus, horseradish and rhubarb.
 Prices range from $8 to $20.
 While supplies last.